SaveToDB Edition Comparison

 Licensing

-Starting SaveToDB 10, the SaveToDB Personal edition is available via the upgrade warranty and unavailable for new purchases.
+Starting with SaveToDB 10, the SaveToDB Personal edition is available only through the upgrade warranty and is not available for new purchases.

-Here is a sample of the cell change handler available in the SaveToDB Personal and Enterpise editions only:
+Here’s a sample of the cell change handler available in the SaveToDB Personal and Enterprise editions only:

 CREATE PROCEDURE [xls17].[usp_sales_change]